Online Poisoning Attacks Against Data-Driven Predictive Control

 \subsection{Numerical results}

 We demonstrate the output tracking error---the difference between the system's output trajectory and the reference trajectory---of the oscillating masses system and PyBullet quadrotor system under different poisoning attacks in Fig.~\ref{fig: masses} and Fig.~\ref{fig: quad}, respectively.
-Here we only compare the output tracking error sine the inputs are tightly bounded and has less weights in the objective function of DPC.
 These trajectories are simulated using the input optimized by solving \eqref{opt: DeePC w/ poison} every \(10\) steps with attacks added to output data \(y_{\text{ini}}\).
-As an benchmark in numerical experiments, we also consider random perturbation as \(p_{\text{rand}}=(\rho\norm{y_{\text{ini}}}/\norm{v}) v\) where each element in \(v\in\mathbb{R}^{\sigma n_y}\) is sampled independently from the standard Gaussian distribution.
-From these results, we can observe that: 1) compared with the the linear oscillating masses, DPC is more sensitive to perturbation when applied to the nonlinear PyBullet quadrotor system, and 2) compared with random perturbations, the perturbations computed by Algorithm~\ref{alg: attack} are more effective, and increase the tracking error by more than ten times than that of random perturbations when applied to the PyBullet quadrotor system.
+As a benchmark in numerical experiments, we also consider random perturbation as \(p_{\text{rand}}=(\rho\norm{y_{\text{ini}}}/\norm{v}) v\) where each element in \(v\in\mathbb{R}^{\sigma n_y}\) is sampled independently from the standard Gaussian distribution.
+From these results, we can observe that: 1) compared with the linear oscillating masses, DPC is more sensitive to perturbation when applied to the nonlinear PyBullet quadrotor system, and 2) when applied to the PyBullet quadrotor system, the perturbations computed by Algorithm~\ref{alg: attack} increase the tracking error by more than ten times higher than those caused by random perturbations.

-We also compare the efficiency of the implicit differentiation step used in ALgorithm~\ref{alg: attack} against off-the-shelf software CVXPY layer \cite{agrawal2019differentiable} in terms of the dimension of the least squares problem they solve, which are summarized in Tab.~\ref{tab: ls size}.
-These results show that, since we do not rely on homogeneous self-dual embedding, the size of least-squares problem we solve in Algorithm~\ref{alg: attack}--which equals \(2\ell(n_u+n_y)+\sigma n_u+n_g\), \ie, the number of equations in \eqref{eqn: saddle proj})--is less than half the size of the one solved in CVXPYlayers, which is around \(5\ell(n_u+n_y)+\sigma n_u+2n_g\), \ie, the size of the homogeneous self-dual embedding (HSDE) for optimization~\eqref{opt: DeePC w/ poison}\footnote{Since CVXPYlayers introduce some internal auxiliary variables, the size of the HSDE is slightly higher than \(5\ell(n_u+n_y)+\sigma n_u+2n_g\).}.
+We also compare the efficiency of the implicit differentiation step used in Algorithm~\ref{alg: attack} against off-the-shelf software CVXPY layer \cite{agrawal2019differentiable} in terms of the dimension of the least squares problem---in Algorithm~\ref{alg: attack}, this problem is solved when evaluating the pseudoinverse in line~\ref{opt: cond grad}---they solve, which are summarized in Tab.~\ref{tab: ls size}.
+These results show that, since we do not rely on homogeneous self-dual embedding, the size of the least-squares problem we solve in Algorithm~\ref{alg: attack}---which equals \(2\ell(n_u+n_y)+\sigma n_u+n_g\), \ie, the number of equations in \eqref{eqn: saddle proj})---is less than half the size of the one solved in CVXPYlayers, which is around \(5\ell(n_u+n_y)+\sigma n_u+2n_g\), \ie, the size of the homogeneous self-dual embedding (HSDE) for optimization~\eqref{opt: DeePC w/ poison}\footnote{Since CVXPYlayers introduce some internal auxiliary variables, the size of the HSDE is slightly higher than \(5\ell(n_u+n_y)+\sigma n_u+2n_g\).}.